Superrehtard/old_diaspora_wiki/How-to-Use-Pagekite-to-Link-Your-Own-Domain-Name-to-a-Local-Network-Diaspora-Pod.md

 ## 4. Create a Domain Name

-Go to GoDaddy, VeriSign, or the like, and register a domain matching what you chose in Step 2 above.
+Go to verisign.com, register.com, or the like, and register a domain matching what you chose in Step 2 above.
 For example, [yourdomain].net.

 ## 5. Create a Pagekite Account